barionleg/cesium.wiki.gs/Roadmap.md

 ## To come

-If you are interested in implementing any of these features, start a discussion on the [mailing list](https://groups.google.com/d/forum/cesium-dev).
+If you are interested in implementing any of these features, start a discussion on the [forum](http://cesium.agi.com/forum.html).

 * General
    * Mobile improvements - [details](Mobile-Details)